 Abstract

+Purpose

 Single dose image guided radiation therapy (SDRT) shows good results for lung cancer treatment.
 Better normal tissue sparing might be achieved with scanned carbon ion therapy (CiT).
 Therefore an in silico trial was conducted to find potential advantages of and patients suited for CiT.

+Methods

 For 19 patients treated with SDRT, CiT plans were calculated on 4DCTs with simulated breathing motion.
 Prescribed target dose was 24 Gy in single fraction and OAR constraints used for photon planning were respected.
 Motion was mitigated by rescanning and range-adapted ITVs.
 Doses were compared to the original SDRT plans.

+Results

 CTV coverage was the same in SDRT and CiT.
 The field-specific PTV including range margins for CiT was 1.5 (median, 25-75% 1.3 – 2.1) times larger than for SDRT.
 Nevertheless, maximum point dose and mean dose in OAR were higher in SDRT by 2.5 (0.3– 4.8) Gy and 0.6 (0.2– 1.7) Gy, respectively.
 Patients with a CTV > 2.5 cc or with multiple lung lesions showed larger differences in OAR doses in favor of CiT.

+Conclusions

 Patients receive less dose in critical OARs such as heart, spinal cord, esophagus, trachea and aorta with CiT, while maintaining the same target coverage.
 Patients with multiple or larger lesions are particularly suited for CiT.

+Keywords: SDRT, particle therapy, non-small-cell lung cancer, motion mitigation

 Introduction